wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 ## 2025.11.15

+`umt-xxl-enc-bf16.safetensors` only works with the WanVideoWrapper;
+native workflows need the model without the `enc` like `umt5-xxl-fp16.safetensors`.

+## 2025.11.14

 noise grids/dithering problem with Wan models: originally believed to be

 > wan video is only usable with qwen image inputs